Active at Every Stage

 Organizations advocating on subjects from abortion and the environment to 2nd Amendment rights and taxes mount efforts big and small to see that their points of view are represented during the long presidential campaign.

 There are myriad ways in which an interest group can seek to influence the campaign debate.
-A hands-on approach may entail organizing candidate forums, developing a network of local volunteers and supporters and encouraging them to show up for candidate events, producing collateral items such as brochures and signs, issuing a pledge, or opening offices in a key states such as Iowa or New Hampshire.
-A group may also opt to run a media campaign using some combination of direct mail, print, radio and/or television ads.
+A hands-on approach may entail developing a network of local volunteers and supporters and encouraging them to show up for candidate events or do some phone banking, producing collateral items such as brochures and signs, issuing a pledge, or developing a questionnaire for the campaigns to respond to.
+A group can send out a team to follow a candidate's bus tour and present its message or hire a plane to fly a banner over an event, or it may opt to run a more traditional media campaign using some combination of direct mail, print, radio and/or television ads.

 Different Groups Can Do Different Things

 There are rules, of course, as to what various groups can do.
-Congress passed the Bipartisan Campaign Reform Act (BCRA), in 2002, but various FEC rulemakings or rulemaking efforts and court decisions have left matters so that, according to Paul Ryan of The Campaign Legal Center, "the 2010 general election became a wild west of undisclosed political spending."
+The foundation starts with the Federal Election Campaign Act of 1971.
+In 2002, Congress passed the Bipartisan Campaign Reform Act (BCRA).
+In the decade since then, outside money has found many new channels to flow into the system.
+Recent court decisions and a deadlocked, toothless Federal Election Commission have left matters so that, according to Paul Ryan of The Campaign Legal Center, "the 2010 general election became a wild west of undisclosed political spending."
+In the 2012 campaign that wild west approach expanded.

+Developments in 2010 opened the floodgates.
 On January 21, 2010, the U.S. Supreme Court issued its decision in Citizens United v.
-Federal Election Commission, allowing labor unions, corporations and incorporated membership organizations to engage in direct electioneering communications with general treasury funds.
-(Note that these organizations are still prohibited by federal election campaign laws from making direct contributions to federal elections campaigns).
-As of one year later, in January 2011, the FEC still had not been able to agree upon on rules in response to Citzens United [press release].
+Federal Election Commission (+), allowing labor unions, corporations and incorporated membership organizations to engage in direct electioneering communications with general treasury funds.

 [Before Citizens United these groups could engage in a broad array of nonpartisan political education activities such as distributing voter guides, holding forums, etc. They could also establish separate segregated funds or political action committees which were allowed to make partisan communications to their members].

-A new entity in the 2010 elections was the "super PAC."
+Building on Citizens United, D.C.
+Circuit Court of Appeals ruled on March 26, 2010 in SpeechNow.org v.
+Federal Election Commission (+) that contribution limits on SpeechNow, a Section 527 organization, were unconstitutional.
+Thus was born the "super PAC."
 Unlike an ordinary PAC which makes contributions to candidates and party committees, super PACs are "independent expenditure only committees."
 According to the Center for Responsive Politics, these "can raise unlimited sums from corporations, unions and other groups, as well as wealthy individuals" which they then use to "advocate for the defeat or election of federal candidates."
+Again the FEC has issued some advisory opinions, but been unable to come up with rules (FEC, +)

 Advertising Campaigns